 The methodology has assessment and treatment components for both interventionists and social learners.

 The programme is a whole curriculum that will be used as the basis for a social skills intervention across the school renamed as Communication Studies.

 The SALT will create a scheme of work for Social Thinking/Zones of Regulation and Talkabout in a blended way to meet the needs of the different ways pupils learn.

-The programme will then be delivered by the SALT in small groups and also in the tutor time after lunch daily by teachers and TAs.
+The programme will then be delivered by the SALT in small groups during Tutor time and Enrichment sessions by teachers and TAs.

 Pupils often find the period immediately after their arrival at school particularly difficult.
 Long journeys in traffic can be a source of sensory dysregulation.
 Circuits are short, snappy sensory motor skills sessions that help to set pupils up for the school day.

 They are designed to facilitate sensory processing and are split into three main areas that help to alert, organise and then relax.